composewell/streamly/README.md

 ## Stream`ing` `Concurrent`ly

-Streamly, short for streaming concurrently, provides monadic streams, with a simple API, almost identical to standard lists, and an in-built support for concurrency.
+Streamly, short for streaming concurrently, provides monadic streams, with a simple API, almost identical to standard lists and vector, and an in-built support for concurrency.
 By using stream-style combinators on stream composition, streams can be generated, merged, chained, mapped, zipped, and consumed concurrently – providing a generalized high level programming framework unifying streaming and concurrency.
 Controlled concurrency allows even infinite streams to be evaluated concurrently.
 Concurrency is auto scaled based on feedback from the stream consumer.
 The programmer does not have to be aware of threads, locking or synchronization to write scalable concurrent programs.

 The basic streaming functionality of streamly is equivalent to that provided by streaming libraries like